 Have outside foot down when making turn

-Goal: They have their outside foot down when making left and right turns while coasting (a slope helps)
+Goal: student has outside foot down when making left and right turns while coasting (a slope helps)

 Celebrate!
 A new rider has earned their wings and can fly!!